AdaCore/gnatstudio/docs/users_guide/extending.rst

       The windows are cleared, but kept on the desktop.
 When you start a new debugger session, the windows are automatically reused.
-This ensures you won't have to reopen and reposition them, but takes up space on your screen.
+This ensures you will not have to reopen and reposition them, but takes up space on your screen.

    * :guilabel:`Hide Windows`

       The windows are cleared and hidden.
-When you start a new debugger session, they're automatically reused and made visible again.
-This option also ensures you won't have to reopen and reposition them, but requires some memory.
+When you start a new debugger session, they are automatically reused and made visible again.
+This option also ensures you will not have to reopen and reposition them, but requires some memory.
 Note that if you move other windows around while these are hidden, they might reappear in unexpected locations.